netbek/dw-lib/README.md

 # dw-lib

-Tools for working with Postgres and ClickHouse.
+Tools for working with Postgres, ClickHouse, and DuckDB.

 ## Development: Installation